Akkatecture/Documentation/content/docs/basic_concepts/events.md

 ## Replaying Events

 In Akkatecture, the default behaviour for the aggregate roots is to apply the event back to the aggregate state on event replay.
 Akkatecture has a default `Recover(...)` method on the base `AggregateRoot<,,>` class that you can use do event recovery.
 All you need to do is tell akka how to apply the persisted event.
-Do do this, register your recovery event to akka.net's `Recover<>` registry.
+To do this, register your recovery event to akka.net's `Recover<>` registry.
 This is what a typical example will look like.

 ```csharp
 public class UserAccountAggregate : AggregateRoot<UserAccountAggregate, UserAccountId, UserAccountState>